prebid/addressability-framework/mvp-spec/website-implementation.md

 ##### Addressable Content Server Endpoint

-The Publisher must call the Addressage Content Server Endpoint with the Prebid SSO Data stored into the cookies of the User.
+The Publisher must call the Addressage Content Server Endpoint with the Prebid SSO Data stored in the cookies of the User.
 It must consider the cookie as an URL encoded raw data and send it as it is.

 It must reach the following endpoint: